TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 ILI9488 LCD controller via 74HC4040, 74HC04D, 74HC4094
 ```

-The [**Raspberry Pi Pico Touch Macro Keyboard by Dustin Watts**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), can be used unchanged on this display, provided the TFT_eSPI LCD driver is configured as shown below - the sketch code and uf2 file are included in here (TouchMacro1.ino and TouchMacro1.uf2).
+The [**Raspberry Pi Pico Touch Macro Keyboard by Dustin Watts**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard) - the leftmost picture below, can be used unchanged on this display, provided the TFT_eSPI LCD driver is configured as shown below - the sketch code and uf2 file are included in here (TouchMacro1.ino and TouchMacro1.uf2).
 If the calibration colours are unclear check that #define TFT_INVERSION_ON in User_Setup.h has been uncommented.
 Remember to choose the PicoSDK as the USB stack.

+This (VolumeTouchLCD1.ino and VolumeTouchLCD1.ino), is a combination of the Raspberry Pi Pico Touch Macro Keyboard by Dustin Watts, and the AdafruitTinyUSB HID examples hid_composite.ino and hid_boot_keyboard.ino.
+It was further adapted for use on a the Waveshare ILI9488 480x320 3.5 inch Touch LCD, replacing the PicoSDK USB stack with the Adafruit TinyUSB stack - this allowed the use of multimedia keys such as the volume Up-Down-Mute to be added to the touch buttons.
+This sketch includes macros for sending large text sections - press [5] and then [6], or [5] and then [M2], it also sets the Pico LED to reflect the state of Caps-Lock, and adds control of the backlight to dim the display if not used.

+Use the configuration descrition as shown below to set up the TFT_eSPI driver.
+Set #define REPEAT_CAL false after the first run (the calibration is stored if the option Flash = 128 MB is set).
+Remember to compile with the USB stack set to TinyUSB not PicoSDK.

 Arduino support is through the [**Bodmer TFT_eSPI graphics library**](https://github.com/Bodmer/TFT_eSPI) and the [**Earlephilhower Arduino Pico Port**](https://github.com/earlephilhower/arduino-pico/).
 XPT2046 touch screen controller support is for SPI based displays only.